Atlas-OS/Atlas/src/README.md

 1. Extract the Windows build using the previously mentioned archive extractor.
 2. Open NTLite and add the extracted folder to NTLite's source list.
-3. Import the Atlas XML from the repo and apply it.
+3. Import the Atlas preset from the repo and apply it.
 4. Integrate drivers and registry files if needed.
 5. Copy the following folders/files to the NTLite mount directory (%temp%\NLTmpMnt01)
   ```txt